 Once in high school, however, their friendship quickly disintegrates.
 After Valerie, who morphed into a popular cheerleader, is assaulted at a party, Addie comes to the rescue, only to be shunned and dumped.
 Ten years later, when Valerie shows up, covered in blood, Addie reluctantly pushes aside her resentment to be the supportive friend she once was.
 The only hitch in their plan to run, though, is police chief Jordan Novick, who is hot on their trail.

 Criticisms and Compliments

 Jennifer Weiner, the writer of classic and humorous chick-lit novels like In Her Shoes, Good in Bed and Goodnight Nobody, continues her pattern of the triumphant, overweight protagonist in Best Friends Forever.
 Like Cannie Shapiro and Rose Feller, Addie Downs is a (formerly) hefty woman who easily taps into stores of humor and sarcasm.
-She is the girl who a reader roots for, who approaches life with a good deal of wit and skepticism.
+She is the girl for whom a reader roots, a girl who approaches life with a good deal of wit and skepticism.
 She is looking for love and fulfillment but is trapped in a pattern of emotional eating and loneliness.
 With Weiner’s careful guidance, she finds her happily-ever-after, though it is assuredly not typical.

 - Weiner, Jennifer.
 Best Friends Forever.
 Washington Square Press, 2010 ISBN 9780743294300